 - Skier must be at or above a "blue+" level skier; free ski the entire mountain in a safe manner while controlling speed; go over safety protocol in the park; switch, 180 rotations, slight air off small to medium jumps; mogul and glade skiing.

 As you may guess, downhill skiing and snowboarding is snow-dependent.
 Most downhill ski resorts "blow" snow, so they have a reliable snow cover on their slopes.
 Depending on recent temperatures and forecasts, our trip locations may be changed if necessary.
 When Massachusetts does not have sufficient snow, the White Mountains in New Hampshire usually does.
 People can ski in extreme cold temperatures, but it is dependent on the individual's desire.
+Below certain forecast temperatures, our program may cancel the day (with full refunds).

 It will be colder at the top of the lifts, and even on "warm" days, learning to ski or waiting in lift lines can make a person quite chilly.
 Be prepared for cold weather by dressing in warm non-cotton layers and wearing a warm outer layer, not forgetting your extremities (feet, hands, head).
 Bring a water bottle to stay hydrated; we recommend filling it with hot water and carrying in a small backpack with you at all times.
 Remember, we do have some extra layers you can rent for free with your reservation on our downhill ski trip.